srianumakonda/Grokking-Documentation/docs/source/binary_search.rst

 63?
 No. **57?
 YES!**

-You just guessed the number within 7 steps
+You just guessed the number within 7 steps!

 ..
-Attention:: Eliminate half the numbers every time with binary search.
-For any list of n, binary search will take log_n steps to run in the worst case, whereas simple search will take n steps.
+Important:: *"Eliminate half the numbers every time with binary search.
+For any list of n, binary search will take log_n steps to run in the worst case, whereas simple search will take n steps."*

 Code